'Rogue One' tops box office for 4th straight week

-LOS ANGELES (AP) — “Star Wars” is still dominating the movie universe, with “Rogue One: A Star Wars Story” topping the box office for the fourth straight week.
+LOS ANGELES (AP) — “Star Wars” is still dominating the movie universe, with “Rogue One: A Star Wars Story” leading the box office for the fourth straight week.

-Studio estimates Sunday show the intergalactic adventure just edging out the NASA drama “Hidden Figures,” which expanded by more than 2,000 theaters Friday after opening in limited release.
-“Rogue One” brought in $21.97 million over the weekend.
-“Hidden Figures” collected $21.8 million.
+The intergalactic adventure edged out the NASA drama “Hidden Figures” for the top spot this weekend, according to studio estimates Sunday.
+“Rogue One” brought in $21.97 million.
+“Hidden Figures” — which expanded by more than 2,000 theaters Friday after opening in limited release — collected $21.8 million.

-The animated animal musical “Sing” comes in third, taking in another $19.5 million for a three-week haul of $213.3 million.
+“It’s a great weekend for space movies,” said Paul Dergarabedian, senior media analyst for box office tracker comScore, noting that the Jennifer Lawrence-Chris Pratt space story “Passengers” also remains among the top 10.

-“Underworld: Blood Wars” debuted in fourth place with $13.1 million, followed by “La La Land” with $10 million.
+“Rogue One,” though, has been unstoppable, Dergarabedian said, and is expected to top “Finding Dory” as the biggest box-office success of 2016.

 Most Read Stories